react-native-device-info/react-native-device-info/README.md

 console.log("App Instance ID", DeviceInfo.getInstanceID()); // ANDROID ONLY - see https://developers.google.com/instance-id/

 console.log("App is running in emulator", DeviceInfo.isEmulator()); // if app is running in emulator return true

+console.log("App is running on a tablet", DeviceInfo.isTablet()); // if app is running on a tablet return true
 ```